 The park is open year-round, though if you visit in spring you’ll see the largest volume of water.
 In summer there’s a beach and swimming area upriver, and cross-country ski and snowmobile routes in winter.
 Kakabeka Falls has three campgrounds – Whispering Hills (with electrical hookups) and Riverside and Fern’s Edge (non-electrical).

 4. Missinaibi Provincial Park

 Missinaibi Provincial Park protects a Canadian Heritage River and is a premier destination for whitewater canoeing.
-The Missinaibi River was first of vital importance to Indigenous groups, specifically the Cree and Anishinabe, and then to fur traders.
-This is because the river offers the shortest route between Lake Superior in the south and James Bay in the north.
+The Missinaibi River was first of vital importance to Indigenous groups, specifically the Cree and Anishinabe, and then to fur traders since the river offers the shortest route between Lake Superior in the south and James Bay in the north.

 Recommended by Mikaela from Voyageur Tripper.